 Actuarial gains and losses arise from the effects of changes in actuarial assumptions and experience adjustments (differences between results based on previous actuarial assumptions and what has actually occurred).
-All actuarial gains and losses arising on defined benefit plans are recognized immediately in equity.
+All actuarial gains and losses arising on defined benefit plans are recognized immediately in other comprehensive income.